 - Vitamin A can be found in two categories of food sources: animal sources such as dairy, fish, and meat; and plant sources such as green leafy vegetables, carrots, sweet potatoes, and mangoes.

-- Since 1997, Nutrition International has provided more than 9 billion doses of vitamin A to the world’s most vulnerable.
+- Since 1997, Nutrition International has provided more than 10 billion doses of vitamin A to children who needed them.

-- In 2016, through the efforts of Nutrition International and partners, we reached an estimated 174 million children in over 60 countries with 2 doses of life-saving vitamin A to boost their immunity and help protect them from preventable childhood diseases.
+- In 2018, through the efforts of Nutrition International and partners, we reached an estimated 150 million children in 55 countries with two doses of life-saving vitamin A to boost their immunity and help protect them from preventable childhood diseases.

-- Between 1997 and 2016, Nutrition International has reached up to 75% of those who needed vitamin A in developing countries.
+- Between 1997 and 2018, Nutrition International has reached up to 75% of those who needed vitamin A supplements in developing countries.

 - Today, you can find bottles of vitamin A capsules, most stamped with a Canadian flag and the Nutrition International logo, on the shelves of health posts and health centers from Afghanistan to Zimbabwe.

-- In 2016, Nutrition International donated enough vitamin A capsules through UNICEF to meet the needs of an estimated 174 million children 6-59 months of age with two doses of vitamin A, in over 60 countries.
+- In 2018, Nutrition International donated enough vitamin A capsules through UNICEF to meet the needs of an estimated 150 million children 6-59 months of age with two doses of vitamin A, in 55 countries.

 Health systems support

-In addition to the capsule donation program, Nutrition International works closely with UNICEF, Helen Keller International (HKI), and other development partners to support ministries of health to deliver vitamin A supplementation programs to their preschool age children.
+In addition to the capsule donation program, Nutrition International works closely with UNICEF and other development partners to support ministries of health to deliver vitamin A supplementation programs to their preschool age children.
 This includes: